taosdata/TDengine/docs/en/20-third-party/09-emq-broker.md

 CREATE TABLE sensor_data (ts TIMESTAMP, temperature FLOAT, humidity FLOAT, volume FLOAT, pm10 FLOAT, pm25 FLOAT, so2 FLOAT, no2 FLOAT, co FLOAT, sensor_id NCHAR(255), area TINYINT, coll_time TIMESTAMP);
 ```

-Note: The table schema is based on the blog [(In Chinese) Data Transfer, Storage, Presentation, EMQX + TDengine Build MQTT IoT Data Visualization Platform](https://www.taosdata.com/blog/2020/08/04/1722.html) as an example.
-Subsequent operations are carried out with this blog scenario too.
-Please modify it according to your actual application scenario.

 ## Configuring EMQX Rules

 Since the configuration interface of EMQX differs from version to version, here is v4.4.5 as an example.
 For other versions, please refer to the corresponding official documentation.